vancluever/terraform-provider-acme/docs/resources/certificate.md

 The resource takes the following arguments:

-~> All arguments in `acme_certificate`, other than `min_days_remaining`, force a new resource when changed.
+~> At least one challenge type (`dns_challenge`, `http_challenge`,
+`http_webroot_challenge`, `http_memcached_challenge`, or `tls_challenge`) must
+be specified.
+It's recommended you use `dns_challenge` whenever possible).

 * `account_key_pem` (Required) - The private key of the account that is requesting the certificate.
+Forces a new resource when changed.
 * `common_name` - The certificate's common name, the primary domain that the certificate will be recognized for.
 Required when not specifying a CSR.
+Forces a new resource when changed.
 * `subject_alternative_names` - The certificate's subject alternative names,
   domains that this certificate will also be recognized for.
 Only valid when not specifying a CSR.
+Forces a new resource when changed.
 * `key_type` - The key type for the certificate's private key.
 Can be one of:
   `P256` and `P384` (for ECDSA keys of respective length) or `2048`, `4096`, and
   `8192` (for RSA keys of respective length).
 Required when not specifying a CSR.
 The default is `2048` (RSA key of 2048 bits).
+Forces a new resource when changed.
 * `certificate_request_pem` - A pre-created certificate request, such as one from [`tls_cert_request`][tls-cert-request], or one from an external source, in PEM format.
 Either this, or the in-resource request options (`common_name`, `key_type`, and optionally `subject_alternative_names`) need to be specified.
+Forces a new resource when changed.
 * `dns_challenge` (Optional) - The [DNS challenges](#using-dns-challenges) to
   use in fulfilling the request.
 * `recursive_nameservers` (Optional) - The [recursive